justin-roche/serenade-mode/README.md

 ## Speech Bindings

 To add a speech binding to a speech map, call __serenade-define-speech__ with the symbol for the map, the speech pattern, and the associated command.
 If a map does not exist, it will be created.
 Serenade mode must be restarted or the function __serenade-generate__ must be called for these customizations to take effect.
+It is possible to bind any speech pattern that does not conflict with Serenade commands.

 ```elisp